 Federal bail bonds are similar to state-level bail bonds, yet they differ in several key areas.
 This post will explore Federal bail bonds and what makes them different from their state-level counterparts.
 Let us get into it!

 What is a Federal Bail Bond?

 Federal bail bonds are exactly what they sound like: bail bonds for federal crimes.
 The most common type of federal bail is an Appearance Bond.
 In appearance bonds, a family member or loved one fills out and signs the CR-04 form, which helps ensure that the defendant will be responsible for full payment of bail.
 Another name for the CR-04 form is “Affidavit of Surety.”
 However, that begs the question:

 How Does Federal Bail Work?

 First, the judge (or magistrate) sets the bail amount for the case.
 Then, the same judge or magistrate will determine who qualifies to be a surety of the bond.
 The person in question needs gainful employment with a stable income for surety eligibility.
 In addition to designating surety, federal bail procedures may require defendants to comply with drug testing, travel restrictions, pretrial monitoring, and more.
-If a defendant violates their bond conditions, then the court will request immediate payment in full of the bond.
+Finally, if a defendant violates their bond conditions, then the court will request immediate payment in full of the bond.

 How Property Collateral Relates to Federal Bail